 83% of consumers discovered new brands online

 Yes, that’s true.
-It seems that 83% of responders in this Ecommece Shopping Report said they often discover new brands online and that what most attracted to that brand were: discounts and promotions (53%), great photos or videos (43%), website placement (33%), digital ads (33%) and influencer recommendations or reviews (23%).
+It seems that 83% of responders in this Ecommece Shopping Report said they often discover new brands online and that what most attracted them to that brand were: discounts and promotions (53%), great photos or videos (43%), website placement (33%), digital ads (33%) and influencer recommendations or reviews (23%).

 Millennials shop online more than other groups in the USA